grafted-in/dev-onboarding/README.md

 user-build
 ```

-In the following steps, anything marked with \* will already be done by these scripts step.
+In the following steps, anything marked with \* will already be done by these scripts.

 ### Package channel